Hausdorff dimension of biaccessible angles for quadratic polynomials: The Combinatorial Approach

-Not every sequence in $\Sym$ or $\Syms$ occurs as the kneading of an external angle, or of a quadratic polynomial.
-The main result of \cite{BS} is an explicit condition which sequences occur as kneading sequences of external angles.
+Not every sequence in $\Sym$ or $\Syms$ occurs as the kneading sequence of an external angle, or of a quadratic polynomial, not even every periodic sequence.
+The main result of \cite{BS1} is an explicit condition that states which sequences occur: a kneading sequence or internal address does occur unless it fails the following admissibility condition for some period $m$.
+Failing the condition forces the Hubbard tree to have a periodic branch point of period $m$ with certain specific properties; such periodic orbits are called \emph{evil}.